 Uses the case of France to present the history of migration flows within and to Europe.
 Analyzes the impact that history has on contemporary politics, society and culture.
-(Core Substitution: LA core2 or HI 102)
+(Core Substitution: LA core2 or HI 102 OR the Global Awareness and Cultural Understanding cluster of the enriched core)

-CHAIRED BY YANG CAI, Ph.D.
+CHAIRED BY ROSANN BAR, Ph.D.